 Best eCommerce Facebook Ads: Our Research Methodology

 Let us be clear that the data set we used for our Facebook ads research is a representative sample of Facebook ads being run by top eCommerce companies.

 We spoke directly with representatives at Facebook about what we were seeing in our Facebook marketing research.
 They confirmed to us that they don’t show all ads that a page might be running.

 For sites with a large number of ads (like Amazon, for example), there can be far more ads running than shown by Facebook in its listing.
 This is partly because there can be many variations of each individual ad that change based on dynamic targeting, retargeting, and many other factors.

 As a result, Facebook often shows a useful representation of the ads being run by a page, especially for pages with lots of ads.

-Since a complete collection of ads was impractical, we used Facebook’s representative data set of ads being run by the pages in our research, which still yielded a number of interesting results as you’ll see below.
+Since a complete collection of ads was impractical, we used Facebook’s representative data set of ads being run by the pages in our research, which still yielded a number of interesting insights and results as you’ll see below.

 We made sure to look at all the Facebook pages a site runs.
 We also excluded a few companies that are conglomerates of smaller eCommerce sites, such as Ascena Group and L Brands.

 Before we begin, we want to define some basic terms: